 Better Business for Children

-Children’s rights & business practice
+Children’s rights and business practice

 Children account for almost one third of the world’s population.
-It is inevitable that business, whether small or large, will interact with
+It is inevitable that business, whether small or large, will interact withand influence the lives of children both directly and indirectly.

 How does a company’s operation affect children’s lives?